wustho/epr/README.md

   $ epr -d the_girl_next_door.epub | grep Overdue -C 2
   ```

-- "unknown" chapters in TOC
+- "-" chapters in TOC

   This happens because not every chapter file (inside some epubs) is given navigation points.
   Some epubs even won't let you navigate between chapter, thus you'll find all chapters named as
-  "unknown" using `epr` for these kind of epubs.
+  "-" using `epr` for these kind of epubs.

 - Skipped chapters in TOC